Sharonkim03/Data-and-Code-A3/README.md

 ## Acknowledgements
 This game is inspired by my own interest in games as well as general interest in snow landscape art.
-It is also inspired by Scratch tutorial videos on Youtube Digital Adventures - for the snow falling effect https://www.youtube.com/watch?v=2uB2XKXCdUE&t=253s
+It is also inspired by Scratch tutorial videos on Youtube Digital Adventures
+- for the snow falling effect https://www.youtube.com/watch?v=2uB2XKXCdUE&t=253s
 - Fuelvin for the coding of a platform game https://www.youtube.com/watch?v=MAjobdDNqKY&t=1038s
 - Griffpatch for moving platform https://www.youtube.com/watch?v=Vu_PO5YMDVQ&t=530s
-- further inspiration by resources provided online by Scratch.
+- Further inspiration and support by resources provided online by Scratch.

 ## Contact
 Created by [@sharonkim03]